TakiShiwa/Themes/README.md

 ## License

 This repository and its contents are licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the themes in this repository for personal and commercial purposes.
-However, we do not hold responsibility for any issues or damages that may arise from the use of these themes.
+However, I do not hold responsibility for any issues or damages that may arise from the use of these themes.

 ## Support me